rootsongjc/kubernetes-handbook/content/en/blog/ambient-mesh-l4-traffic-path/index.md

 Descriptions:

-- Line 7: the type of this cluster is ORIGINAL_DST, indicating that the original downstream destination is used as the route destination, i.e. 10.4.3.20:15008, which obviously has an incorrect port in this address.
+- Line 7: the type of this cluster is ORIGINAL_DST, indicating that the original downstream destination is used as the route destination, i.e. `10.4.3.20:15008`, which has an incorrect port in this address.
-- Line 9: a use_http_header of true will use the HTTP header x-envoy-original-dst-host as the destination, which has been set to 10.4.3.20:9080 in the outbound Ztunnel, and it will override the previously set destination address.
+- Line 9: a `use_http_header` of true will use the HTTP header x-envoy-original-dst-host as the destination, which has been set to `10.4.3.20:9080` in the outbound Ztunnel, and it will override the previously set destination address.

 At this point, the inbound traffic is accurately routed to the destination by Ztunnel.
 The above is the flow of L4 traffic hijacking and routing between nodes in Ambient mode.